-Morris studied at Trinity College in Hartford, Connecticut, Columbia University in New York City, and , and the École des Beaux-Arts in France.
-He studied to be an architect and apprenticed at Carrère & Hastings in New York City.
-While with the firm, he helped prepare the drawings for the New York Public Library competition, which won.
+Born in Portland, Oregon, Benjamin Wistar Morris studied at Hartford’s Trinity College, Columbia University, and the École des Beaux-Arts.
+He apprenticed at the architectural firm of Carrère & Hastings in New York.
+While there, he helped prepare the winning drawings for the New York Public Library competition.

 Brainard, W.F.
 Who’s Who in New York City and State.
 Wm.
 G. Hewitt, Brooklyn, NY, 1911, pp. 682.

 Benjamin Wistar Morris, Courtesy Century Association Archives Foundation